M-Soriano/Crowdfunding_ETL/README.md

 ### This crowdfunding_ETL repository is a project executed by Miguel Soriano and Kelvin Osei Assibey.
 ---

-This repository contains a resource folder, ERD.png, ETL_Mini_Project_KOseiassibey_MSoriano.ipynb and crowdfunding_db_schema.sql.
+This repository contains a resource folder, ERD.png, ETL_Mini_Project_KOseiassibey_MSoriano.ipynb(With regex option to create the contacts Daframe) and crowdfunding_db_schema.sql.

 ---